aregm/nff-go/README.md

 	return currentPacket.L3ACLPermit(L3Rules)
 }
 ```

-NFF-Go is an Open Source BSD licensed project that runs mostly in Linux user
+NFF-GO is an Open Source BSD licensed project that runs mostly in Linux user
 land.
 The most recent patches and enhancements provided by the community are
 available in the master branch.

-## Getting NFF-Go
+## Getting NFF-GO

-Use the **go get** command to download NFF-Go.
+Use the **go get** command to download NFF-GO.
 You must first set your GOPATH
        export GOPATH=/my/local/directory
        go get -v -d github.com/intel-go/nff-go

 Go will download the sources into $GOPATH/src.
-It will try to build NFF-Go and
+It will try to build NFF-GO and
 fail with a message:

-        can't load package: package github.com/intel-go/yanff: no buildable Go source files in /localdisk/work/rscohn1/ws/nff-test/src/github.com/intel-go/nff-go
+        can't load package: package github.com/intel-go/nff-go: no buildable Go source files in /localdisk/work/rscohn1/ws/nff-go-test/src/github.com/intel-go/nff-go
 Ignore the message for now.
 We need to install some dependencies before you can
 build.

 ### Working with a github fork

-If you are working on a fork, then the **go get** command will not put yanff in
+If you are working on a fork, then the **go get** command will not put nff-go in
 $GOPATH/src/github.com/intel-go.
 However, imports will continue to reference
 githb.com/intel-go.
-This is a feature of Go and not a problem in the way yanff
+This is a feature of Go and not a problem in the way nff-go
 is written.
 See [stackoverflow
 article](https://stackoverflow.com/questions/14323872/using-forked-package-import-in-go)
 for a discussion.
 A simple way to resolve the problem is to use a symlink.
 If
-you are rscohn2 on github, and you forked yanff into your personal account,
+you are rscohn2 on github, and you forked nff-go into your personal account,
 then do this:

         cd $GOPATH/src/github.com